 This semester, all students have a hold in UAConnect called a "Pre-Registration Hold", which will prevent you from enrolling in summer and fall classes.
-To get this hold removed, just log in to your UAConnect, and complete the "Summer/Fall Financial Agreement" in your "To-Do List" on the right side of your Student Center.
+To get this hold removed, just log in to your UAConnect, and complete the "Summer/Fall Financial Agreement" located in the notifications tile on your student homepage.
 It just takes a couple of minutes, and the hold is automatically removed.

 Yes, any student at the University of Arkansas can take an online class.
 Some online classes are reserved for students in online programs only, so make sure you read the class notes.
 On-campus students cannot receive an override into online sections reserved for students in online programs.